Skip to content

 • detect - It is checked with a regex is the sub-function definition contains a call to L_argparse.
 If it does, then the sub-function will be called.

 When generating help message --help for the parent parser or when generating shell completion, the parent parser needs to decide if it is ok to call the function or not.
-The function is called with a builtin --L_argparse_* option to generate the proper messages for parent parser.
+The function is called with a built-in --L_argparse_* option to generate the proper messages for parent parser.

 There might be defined a variable named <prefix>_<funcname>_help that will be used as the description message of the option for the parent parser.
 It takes precedence over subcall=1.

-add_func option subcall=
+add_function option subcall=

 Consider the following script: